dick/ruby-twilio-sms/readme.md

 1) Clone the repo

-2) Set your environment variables.
+2) Set your environment variables so that the constants on the right below are set in either your Heroku environment or your local ~/.bashrc file.
 See here for more info: http://devcenter.heroku.com/articles/config-vars

 API_VERSION = '2010-04-01'